forgotten-pillar/fp-notes/content/doctrine/the-son/underived-life/underived-meaning.md

   - underived
 fpRelatedReads:
   - rediscovering-the-pillar
+createdDate: 2024-08-30T14:13:06.404+02:00
+title: "'Underived' - meaning"
+description: Examine the historical meaning of 'underived life' in Ellen White's writings and how it reveals Christ's unique self-perpetuating life versus humanity's continuous dependence on God.
+modifiedDate: 2024-12-24T16:03:53+01:00
 ---
+> [!abstract]-
+> The term "underived life" in Ellen White's writings refers not to life without an origin, but to life that doesn't require continuous dependence on a source.
+While humans' life is like a stream constantly depending on its fountain, Christ's life is self-perpetuating, though originally received from the Father.
+This interpretation aligns with 1828 Webster's Dictionary definitions and contextual usage in Ellen White's works.

 > [!note] "In Him was life... underived"
 > Ellen White said that in Christ was life underived.
 From the meaning of this word, many conclude that prior to Christ's incarnation, Jesus could not receive life from God.
-See [[Original, Unborrowed, Underived Life]]
+See [[original-unborrowed-underived-life|Original, Unborrowed and Underived Life]].

 Word '*derive*' in Ellen White's day carried a nuanced meaning that modern readers tend to overlook.
 According to [1828 Webster's Dictionary](https://webstersdictionary1828.com/Dictionary/derive), we find the following definitions: